Skip to main content ↓

 Email marketing providers use different pricing structures — from per-campaign rates to monthly retainers or performance-based fees.

 Don’t just compare price tags.
-Dig into what’s actually included: Strategy, A/B testing, list management, reporting, and design revisions can all vary.
+Dig into what’s actually included, such as:

 Be cautious of vague scopes and low-cost offers that seem too good to be true.
 Quality email marketing that drives revenue is an investment, and cutting corners often costs more in the long run.